 Welcome!
 And If you are visiting from Sand Dollar Lane a big wave to you!

-I am so happy to be participating in this Celebrating Fall Home Tour Series with some of my favorite bloggers (kinda feels like I’m sitting at the cool kids table)!
-I am sure you are going to Fall in love with all the beautiful inspiration everyone is sharing (see what I did there??) so be sure and head over to see what my friends are up to.
+I am so happy to be participating in this Celebrating Fall Home Tour Series with some of my favorite bloggers (it kind of feels like I’m sitting at the cool kids’ table)!
+I am sure you will fall in love with all the beautiful inspiration everyone is sharing (see what I did there??), so be sure and head over to see what my friends are up to.